 Hakone is about 80km (50 miles) southwest of Tokyo, in Kanagawa prefecture.
 It is part of the non-contiguous Fuji–Hakone–Izu National Park.

 Emphasis on the non-contiguous — it is not particularly convenient to get from Hakone to Mt Fuji by public transport (Izu is easier).
-The best way to visit Hakone and Mt Fuji together in one day is through a tour.
+The best way to visit Hakone and Mt Fuji together in one day is via an organized tour.

 What is Hakone known for?